Skip to main content

 Local Resources

-US Embassy in Portugal
+US Embassy in Lisbon

-Consular services for US citizens in Portugal
+Consular services, passport renewal, notarials, and emergency assistance for US citizens in Portugal

 IRS International Taxpayers